Secrets of the El Cabrón Marine Reserve

 The Fairy Bridge

 In the deepest part of the Reserve near Punta de la Sal is a curious underwater structure that we call the Fairy Bridge.
 This rock structure looks like it has been man made .. but at 30m?
+We often find small rays or cape lobsters under the bridge.
 Once again this area requires a long dive and a deep dive, and can only be tackled in good weather.
 This dive is by 'invitation only!'

 Once in a while...

-Every now and again, we find rare animals which stray into the marine reserve, such as Turtles, Skate, Scrawled Filefish, and the occaisional Pelagic Shark or Manta Ray, and strange nudibrachs... so keep your eyes open, you never know what you might find!
-Our friends from the windsurfing community have seen Hammerheads more frequently near the surface, and in 2010 a Whaleshark was reported in the north of the Island near Sardina del Norte by scientists from the University of Las Palmas.
+Every now and again, we find rare animals which stray into the marine reserve, such as Turtles, Skate, Scrawled Filefish, Surgeon Fish, Black-bar soldierfish and the occasional Pelagic Shark or Manta Ray, and strange nudibranchs... so keep your eyes open, you never know what you might find!
+Our friends from the windsurfing community have seen Hammerheads sharks near the surface, and in 2010 a Whaleshark was reported in the north of the Island near Sardina del Norte by scientists from the University of Las Palmas.

 If chasing rare fish is not for you, how about some of these questions of the Marine Life: